 However, it is a good practice to always set the duration to the intended value for the purposes of plugins and MusicXML.

-To edit a figured bass indication already entered:
+To edit a figured bass indication already entered use one of the following options:

 The usual text editor box will open with the text converted back to plain characters ('b', '#' and 'h' for accidentals, separate combining suffixes, underscores, etc.) for simpler editing.